 In 2009 he was awarded with an honorary OBE for ‘services to culinary arts’, recognising his achievements and the impressive social and historical impact he made on the way the UK has ‘adopted’ Chinese cuisine, which has now become one of the nation’s favourites.
 In 2007, he was awarded with an honorary doctorate from Oxford Brookes University for his ‘outstanding success within the international food world’ and to recognise him as one of the world’s most notable chefs with a highly successful career in the media, as an entrepreneur and as a supporter of charity and education.
 At that time he was also appointed as Founding Patron of Oxford Gastronomica, the Centre for Food, Drink and Culture at Oxford Brookes University.

 Since 2008, he has become an ambassador for Action Against Hunger, the humanitarian charity which works in over 40 countries helping families to feed their children and build a sustainable life.
-Ken Hom also tirelessly supports several other charities, including Prostate Cancer UK, raising awareness of the need for early detections.
+Ken Hom also tirelessly supports several other charities such as The Ronald McDonalds House Charity (RMHC) and Prostate Cancer UK, raising awareness of the need for early detections.
 He was diagnosed with prostate cancer in 2010 and has since made a successful and full recovery.

 Widely regarded as one the world’s greatest authorities on oriental cooking, he presented a documentary on the origins of noodles, ‘The Noodle Road’.
 This five part documentary series for KBS (Korean Broadcasting Service) was a huge success when broadcasted in early 2009 and the series has been sold to over 25 countries around the world, winning several awards, including the prestigious Peabody Award in 2010.